gSchool/ada-developer-skills/07-tooling-and-deployment/intro-to-docker.md

 Docker is a tool which lets you define a list of software to install and run independently of the host machine.
 Then any machine which has the `Dockerfile`, source code and `docker-compose.yml` can run your service.
 Docker allows you to run any set of services, Rails, Express, Django etc on any host machine independent of any other services on the computer.

+### Why does this matter?

+Docker can help streamline deployment because most cloud providers can accept a docker containers and run the service.

 ## Resources

 - [Docker Hub](https://hub.docker.com/)